These are the best games available on the Oculus Quest 2

 The best way to experience zero-gravity on Earth

 Developer Ready at Dawn has really come into its own over the years.
 It might have started porting games and creating fun spin-offs like Daxter and the PSP God of War games, but games like The Order: 1886 and Lone Echo have proven that the studio has what it takes to create AAA epics.
 In fact, Lone Echo isn't just the first game that truly nailed the feeling of zero-gravity in VR.
-It's the only game to date that makes it feel as authentic as it can while your feet are still firmly planted on the ground.
+Instead, it's the only game to date that makes it feel as authentic as it can while your feet are still firmly planted on the ground.

-Lone Echo puts you behind the visor of an AI construct insidea robot chassis.
+Lone Echo puts you behind the visor of an AI construct inside a robot chassis.
 You might have heard this terminology before; it's the same concept found in Lone Echo's multiplayer spin-off, Echo VR — a game that's also on this list of best Quest games.
 You're helping Captain Olivia Rhodes finish her final two weeks aboard a remote mining facility orbiting Saturn when something goes wrong.
 While investigating the problems, more things go wrong, and you must embark on a journey only an AI construct with semi-disposable robot bodies can undertake.

 The magic here isn't the story, per se — although it is rather good — it's the movement.
 You'll mostly be pushing yourself around in zero-gravity by grabbing onto objects and holding onto them for dear life.
 There's really nothing quite like the fear and hopelessness you might feel when letting go in space and running out of things to grab onto.
-This one's a keeper, and the sequel is supposed to be landing in 2021 as well! —Nick Sutrich
+This one's a keeper, and we hope Lone Echo II lives up to the original once it finally arrives! —Nick Sutrich

 Stormland